SidOfc/sidneyliebrand.io/data/blog/creating-my-own-vim-statusline.md

 This was already a massive improvement and as you may have noticed, the line and column numbers are now shown on the right and "All" is gone.
-I also mentioned that I wanted to replace the markers with something a bit cleaner, this is what I cam up with:
+I also mentioned that I wanted to replace the markers with something a bit cleaner, this is what I came up with:

+<Image
+    src="/media/posts/vim-statusline-lightline-modified.png"
-<%= figure_tag 'posts/vim-statusline-lightline-modified.png', alt: 'lightline.vim statusline with modified flag' %>
+    alt="lightline.vim statusline with modified flag"
+    width="1924"
+    height="66"
+/>

 The `+` is spaced and placed on the left side of the statusline.
 This is my personal preference, I think this is useful so that I can always see